 We offer the FIFA 11+ regimen at Erko Physio to all sports players who want to reduce their risk of injury while on the playing field.
 With all three steps of the program completed twice per week, the result of an ACL injury occurring is reduced by 30-50%, research demonstrates.

 Other performance warmups include a routine of mobility exercises, certain movement patterns and muscle activation and strengthening exercises.
 The following list details what exercises should be done prior to a game commencing to avoid ACL injury:

 - Ankle dorsiflexion

 This three-step exercise program attempts to increase the range of motion of the ankle and hip joints.
 When there is a reduced range of motion, more pressure is placed on the anterior cruciate ligament.
 This increases the chance of injury occurring.
 More training can be done to increase core strength and reduce the load placed on the ACL, including:

 These training techniques should all be done in a controlled environment to make sure that ACL injury prevention is optimised.
 Knees should flex in conjunction with quadriceps when performing lunges, jumping or landing techniques.
 Evidence denotes that this should result in less chance of ACL injury.

-All young athletes, if you have suffered an ACL injury in the past, or are worried about your ACL performance during your own sporting career, it’s worth consulting a professional.
+If you have suffered an ACL injury in the past, or are worried about your ACL performance during your own sporting career, it’s worth consulting a professional.
 Call Erko Physio today to book an appointment with our friendly team at our clinic in Erskineville.
-Our injury prevention programs are backed up professional industry research and demonstrate strong results.
+Our injury prevention programs are backed up by professional industry research and demonstrate strong results.
 Our physical therapists are open for business Monday to Friday, 7:00-8:00pm, call us on (02) 9557 9272 to get started.